-A great site title: (only applies to Whitehaven template): Give your site a title.
+A great site title: Give your site a title.

 Meaningful content: Make sure that your site/project contains meaningful content.
 Your project description should contain all the keywords that you want your site to appear high for.
 Search engines crawl through this area first and we include this in your Meta Data.
 This does not mean to ramble on though.
 Be short and precise.

 Have incoming links: The more incoming links, the better.
-Link to your EHQ from your corporate / organisation's site.
+Link to your EnagagementHQ from your corporate / organisation's site.
 Include links in Facebook, Twitter and LinkedIn.
-If you make press and media releases, make sure to tell them your EHQ address(!).
+If you make press and media releases, make sure to tell them your EnagagementHQ address(!).

-Use alt text in images: In many places across EHQ we allow you to customise the alt text for images.
-This includes the project image, any images in the project description as well as images uploaded onto your homepage (excludes Classic theme).
+Use alt text in images: In many places across EnagagementHQ we allow you to customize the alt text for images.
+This includes the project image, any images in the project description as well as images uploaded onto your homepage (excludes Classic theme and the new appearance editor).
 The text should describe what can be seen in the image.
-This is important because search engines penalise pages that do not comply with accessibility standards.
-Having alternative texts is a vital part of accessbility.
+This is important because search engines penalize pages that do not comply with accessibility standards.
+Having alternative texts is a vital part of accessibility.

 You can read more about using this in our article on the importance of ALT attributes in images.